Grand Hotel (musical): Synopsis

 The roaring '20s are still in high gear, and Berlin is the center of high life.
 Guests come and go at the opulent Grand Hotel, as cynical Doctor Otternschlag, who still suffers from World War I wounds, injects his morphine.
 Assistant concierge Erik, busy at the front desk, waits to hear of his son's birth; his wife is having a difficult labor.
 Baron Felix Von Gaigern, young, good-looking, and destitute, uses his charisma to help him secure a room in the overbooked hotel while stiffing a tough gangster who pretends to be a chauffeur.
-Aging Russian prima ballerina Elizaveta Grushinskaya arrives with her entourage who tries to persuade her that she still can and must dance.
-Her confidante and dresser, Raffaela knows that they would have to come up with a lot of money if the dancer failed to show up for her contracted engagements.
+Aging Russian prima ballerina Elizaveta Grushinskaya arrives with her entourage, who tries to persuade her that she still can and must dance.
+Her confidante and dresser, Raffaela, knows that they would have to come up with a lot of money if the dancer failed to show up for her contracted engagements.
 Raffaela has feelings for Elizaveta.

 Jewish bookkeeper Otto Kringelein, who is fatally ill, wants to spend his life's savings to live his final days at the hotel in the lap of luxury.
 The Baron helps him secure a room.
-Meanwhile, Hermann Preysing, the general manager of a failing textile mill, hears that the merger with a Boston company is off, spelling financial ruin; he does not want to lie to his stockholders but gives in to the pressure.
+Meanwhile, Hermann Preysing, the general manager of a failing textile mill, hears that the merger with a Boston company has been called off, spelling financial ruin; he does not want to lie to his stockholders but gives in to the pressure.
 He plans to go to Boston to try to revive the merger and presses his temporary secretary, Flaemmchen, to accompany him and "take care of him".
 She dreams of Hollywood stardom and fears she might be pregnant, but flirts with the Baron.
 She also agrees to a dance, at the Baron's suggestion, with the surprised and delighted Otto.
 Elizaveta suffers through another unsuccessful dance performance and rushes back to the hotel.
 She bursts into her room to find the Baron as he is about to steal her diamond necklace to pay back the gangster, but he pretends to be her biggest fan.
-The two fall in love with each other and spend the night.
-He agrees to go with her to Vienna so that she can fulfill her dancing engagements, and they will get married; they plan to meet at the train station.
+The two fall in love and spend the night together.
+He agrees to go with her to Vienna so she can fulfill her dancing engagements, and they plan to marry; they will meet at the train station.